Skip to main content

 • Connect multiple Rocket projects to the same Supabase database.

-• Build a new Rocket project using an existing Supabase project.
+• Build a new Rocket project using an existing Supabase setup.

-• Understand when and why sharing a database is useful.
+• Understand when and why sharing a database makes sense.

 Before you begin